jSm449g4d/K-SVD-test/README.md

 ### material
 https://www.irasutoya.com/2020/04/blog-post_474.html
 ### description
-main3.py how tu use spm-image
+main3.py how to use spm-image